-- Select your GigaVUE-TA25, GigaVUE-TA25E, GigaVUE-HC1-Plus and GigaVUE-HCT node. - Click on Actions buttons and select Change VLAN Tag Mode.
+1. Select your GigaVUE-TA25, GigaVUE-TA25E, GigaVUE-HC1-Plus and GigaVUE-HCT node.

 - 3. Select the VLAN Tag mode as required.

 - 4. Confirm the selection and click on OK.

 - 5. Once the VLAN tag is configured the device will save the traffic and initiate reloading the device.